 Have you ever seen the lamps used for light therapy to treat seasonal affective disorders?
 This type of light therapy tricks your brain into thinking that the sun is shining outside.

-You set your desired wake time, and 20-40 minutes before you are scheduled to wake up, the Philips Wake-Up light sets its light curve into motion.
+20-40 minutes before your scheduled alarm time, the Philips Wake-Up light sets its light curve into motion.
 (You get to choose the time it takes to wake you up – between 20-40 minutes.)

 You can also set some sound alarms to compliment the morning light, like the sound of birds chirping.

 The significance of the light curve

 The key to this style of alarm is the light curve that it uses.

 With a traditional alarm, you set the desired time – let’s say 7:00 AM.
 The alarm sounds off at 7:00 AM with no regard as to where you are in your sleep cycle.

 If you happen to be in deep sleep mode when the alarm hits, you’ll wake up super cranky.
 You’ll suffer from serious brain fog, and it will be a struggle to get out of bed.